 - Bruce Willis

 I hope you enjoyed this analysis of the ISFJ personality type.
+What are your experiences with this character type?

 If you want to find out more about the other personality types, have a look at the 16 Personalities of the Myers-Briggs Type Indicator.